facelessuser/Rummage/docs/user-guide/gui-usage.md

 Rummage comes with a simple regex tester.
 It has a simple multi-line text box for content to search, and another multi-line box that will show the final results after the find and replace.
 Below that you will find two text input boxes for the find pattern and the replace pattern.
 Lastly, all related regular expression flag toggles will be found under the patterns.

 To use the tester, simply enter the content to search, set your desired toggles, and input your find and replace pattern.
-As you change your pattern or change your toggles, matches will automatically highlight, and the result box will be updated.
+As you change your pattern or change your toggles, matches will be updated and highlighted, and the result box will be updated.

 When you are satisfied with your result, click the `Use` button, and your pattern and settings will be populated in the main window.